AnyiRao/SceneSeg/README.md

 🥳Please see [GETTING_STARTED.md](docs/GETTING_STARTED.md) for the basic usage.

 ## Citation
-To be updated as CVPR version
 ```
-@article{rao2020local,
+@inproceedings{rao2020local,
 title={A Local-to-Global Approach to Multi-modal Movie Scene Segmentation},
 author={Rao, Anyi and Xu, Linning and Xiong, Yu and Xu, Guodong and Huang, Qingqiu and Zhou, Bolei and Lin, Dahua},
-  journal={arXiv preprint arXiv:2004.02678},
+booktitle={IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
 year={2020}
 }
 ```